-- ERP is sold on the its financial benefits.
+- ERP is sold on the basis of its unsubstantiated financial benefits.

-- Learn why ERP systems have a high TCO and negative ROI.
+- Find out why ERP systems have a high TCO and normally a negative ROI.

 The Wikipedia definition of total cost of ownership (TCO) is as follows:

 “Total cost of ownership (TCO) is a financial estimate whose purpose is to help consumers and enterprise managers determine direct and indirect costs of a product or system.
 It is a management accounting concept that can be used in full cost accounting or even ecological economics where it includes social costs.”